When creating a strategy that determines the best possible asset allocation, both objectives and time horizon should be considered.

 Equities: Equities usually refer to shares.
 It involves shareholders becoming part-owner of the underlying business.
 Depending on the type of share, shareholders can receive regular income in the form of dividends or they may rely solely on the underlying asset’s increase in value.
 Equities may also come in the form of managed funds that takes other equities as its underlying assets.

-Despite being the best defense against inflation, equities are exposed to various market risks and can change in value multiple times in a single day.
+Despite being the best defence against inflation, equities are exposed to various market risks and can change in value multiple times in a single day.
 This means equities may not be the best choice for investors with a short time horizon.

 Property: This may refer to physical bricks and mortar real estate structures and may be held directly or indirectly.
 Owners are responsible for the daily operations of direct property investments, while investors using indirect investments only invests money in exchange for income from the managed property.